List of Marvel Comics characters: T: Judas Traveller

 Dr. Judas Traveller is a character appearing in American comic books published by Marvel Comics.
-Created by Terry Kavanagh and Steven Butler, he first appeared in Web of Spider-Man #117 (October 1994).
-He was introduced in the infamous "Clone Saga".
+Created by Terry Kavanagh and Steven Butler, he first appeared in Web of Spider-Man #117 (October 1994), part of the "Clone Saga" storyline.
 The character's agenda is to analyze the true nature of evil.
-Taking interest in Spider-Man and his clone, Traveller, with his ally Scrier and his Host (a group of 4 of his students), pit Spider-Man both teaming and against his clone in a test of motivation.
+Taking interest in Spider-Man and his clone, Traveller, with his ally Scrier and his Host (a group of four of his students), pit Spider-Man both teaming and against his clone in a test of motivation.
 He was described by Spider-Man writer Glenn Greenberg as a deus ex machina character with ill-defined powers: "no one – not the writers, not the editors – seemed to know who or what the heck Judas Traveller was.
 He was seemingly this immensely powerful, quasi-mystical being with amazing abilities, but what was the real deal with him? ...
 But to be honest, a character like Traveller didn't really fit into Spider-Man's world."
 As such, Traveller's role would remain a mystery to readers for a while, as writers dropped him in and out of this saga.
 It was eventually revealed that everything Traveller knew about himself is a lie.
 In reality, he is a criminal psychologist who suffered a mental breakdown, awakening his dormant mutant powers to alter perception.
 With these abilities, he often appears far more powerful than he really is.
 This is the truth that Chakra told Ben Reilly.
-During this story, Judas is betrayed by the Scrier, and rescued by Ben Reilly and his own love interest, Chakra.
+During this story, Traveller is betrayed by the Scrier, and rescued by Ben Reilly and his own love interest, Chakra.
 He is a pawn of Norman Osborn against Spider-Man, and is eventually betrayed by Osborn.

-Traveller is a creature who has walked the planet for ages, seeking the true meaning of evil and how it manifests within humans.
+Judas Traveller is a creature who has walked the planet for ages, seeking the true meaning of evil and how it manifests within humans.
 His memories are filled with past events which he witnessed and studied to understand the human soul.
 He eventually set his sights on studying Spider-Man, as he could not yet comprehend if Spider-Man was the cause of evil re-presenting itself in his enemies or a beacon of good that would stand against evil.

-Judas Traveller later became the head of the Culture and Narrative department of Orchis.
+Travesty

+Travesty is a character appearing in American comic books published by Marvel Comics.
+In the Marvel 2099 reality, his real name is Rico Estevez.

+On the original Marvel 2099 reality of Earth-928, Rico Estevez is a sergeant in the Private Eye who was fired for trying to kill Spider-Man 2099, which leads to him being evicted and losing his possessions.
+Estevez is approached by Angela Daskalakis, who takes him to the indy town of Nightshade.
+There, he is experimented on and transformed into Travesty, a monster with four arms, green skin, fangs, and tentacled hair.

+In the unified Marvel 2099 reality of Earth-2099, Travesty is a member of the Sinister Squadron.
+Unlike the Earth-928 version, he does not possess tentacled hair and instead has three long ponytails.